littleredrooster/cli-torrent-dl-littleredrooster-booster/README.md

 **NOTE:**
 _YOU MUST HAVE AN API KEY FROM ALLDEBRID OR THIS WILL NOT WORK!
--The log file and your API key MUST BOTH be manually configured in the littleredrooster script, or else littleredrooster won't do the thing._
+-The log file and your API key MUST be manually configured in the littleredrooster script, or else littleredrooster won't do the thing._